 Welltec's mission is to provide effective and quantifiable energy solutions in a safe and sustainable manner.
 Our lightweight engineering and technological solutions are constructed with the vision to improve safety of our employees, customers and everyone that comes into contact with our operations.
 Furthermore, the respect for and preservation of the environment is a key element of our business proposition and as such an integrated way of thinking in Welltec, driving reduced environmental impacts, fuel consumption and carbon footprint.
 We already see the changes in the industry, and we believe that the environmental perspective will become a key business parameter for the selection of our products and services.
 We are committed to developing and applying occupational health and safety standards and practices that are appropriate to the risks associated with our business activities.
-This is leveraged in a culture of learning and continual improvement of internal Health, Safety and Environmental standards, procedures and practices.
+This is leveraged through a culture of learning and continuous improvement of internal Health, Safety and Environmental standards, procedures, and practices.

 HSE is an integral part of all decision-making, process-design and internal training programs.

-Management meetings are opened with a review of any health and safety events or concerns.
-All locations have a QHSE Officer employed to lead the QHSE efforts, ensure compliance with Welltec policies and local legislation and conduct monthly meetings where all employees are required to attend.
+Management meetings are opened with a review of any health and safety events or focus areas.
+All locations have a HSE representative employed to lead the HSE efforts, ensure compliance with Welltec policies and local legislation and conduct monthly meetings where all employees are required to attend.
 New hires attend a QHSE introduction program and participate in our Safety Card Observation Program (SCOP) to report on and proactively encourage safe working practices.
+At any local operation, we ensure that respect for the environment is applied such that sustainability and recycling is promoted and secured to the greatest extent reasonably possible, while at the same time closely monitoring consumption of chemicals, waste, electricity, heat and water.
 All safety and environmental incidents are recorded and analysed to ensure adoption of best HSE practices and to safeguard the environment.
-Comprehensive incident reporting systems are in place to review and address: